-- 1. This sub-pixel event-positioning algorithm cannot produce a point spread function that is better than the point spread function produced by the mirrors and by the accuracy of the reconstruction of the pointing direction of the telescope.
-It is not a deconvolution algorithm. - 2.
-At this time, the effects of this sub-pixel algorithm on the point spread function of an astrophysical source are not calibrated. - 3.
+- 1. The sub-pixel event-positioning algorithms edser and centroid cannot produce a point spread function that is better than the point spread function produced by the mirrors and by the accuracy of the reconstruction of the pointing direction of the telescope.
+They are not deconvolution algorithms. - 2.
+At this time, the effects of this sub-pixel algorithms edser and centroid on the point spread function of an astrophysical source are not calibrated. - 3.
 The use of a sub-pixel event-positioning algorithm can influence the fraction of the events inside a source extraction region.
-At present, this effect is not included in the response tools.
+At present, this effect is not included in the response files.